 Behind the restaurant is a walkway descent lined with wooden handrails and peeking flora leading to the cottages.
 The Peacock Cottage is 1 of 2 available guest rooms on property, which was built by family of one of the co-owners.
 Blue Ridge is all about subtle details, with hints of peacock feathers and imagery sprinkled throughout the cottage.
 The entrance is adorned with a peacock to greet you as you step in to what I like to think of as the physical manifestation of a comfort zone.

-A king size bed is covered with a velvety polyester blanket and topped with an abstract floral sheet; appropriately so, both are blue.
+A king size bed is covered with a velvety polyester blanket and topped with an abstract floral sheet (similar to the one at the Portland private island getaway in Portland); appropriately so, both are blue.
 On either side of the bed is a nightstand stocked with magazines and novels in pristine condition to complete the vision of the perfect mountain getaway.

 The bathroom also has a small view of the outdoors, right by the stone-finished shower raining hot water.
 Here’s where I was extra impressed: the cleanliness of the bathroom!
 Get this, the first time you turn on the shower, when the water hits the floor suds are formed to clean before you even step in.
 The toilet is cleaned with every flush from being filled with a blue sanitizing liquid instead of water!

 The room’s private balcony allows you to step out right into nature where you can enjoy the scenery and even do a bit of bird watching.
 Coloured critters flutter to and fro the flourishing banana trees and other vegetation surrounding the room, you’re sure to see at least a handful on a clear day.
+The Blue Mountains is home to many beautiful flowers you won’t see on the plains.
 At night, it’ll get a bit chillier and the moonlight will illuminate the room.
 You can’t help but feel peaceful isolation, which makes way for a good night’s sleep.

 After a night well spent in your mountain home, be awakened by the sun softly peeking through the windows.